skippyr/flamerial/README.md

 ## ❡ About

-A fiery terminal dark theme to bring some good vibes to your days.
-Designed as a combination of 4 chromatic and 4 neutral colors, it has a decent balance between usability and an unalike experience.
+A fiery dark terminal theme.

 <p align="center"><img src="preview.webp" alt="" /></p>
 <p align="center"><sup><strong>Caption:</strong> a preview of the flamerial theme applied on a terminal.
 The font used is <a href="https://github.com/be5invis/Iosevka">Iosevka SS08</a>.</sup></p>